ready4-dev/readyforwhatsnext/content/en/docs/Model/Modules/Using-Modules/People/Score-Health-Utility/index.en.md

 </div>

-We now add meta-data that identifies our dataset as being longitudinal using the `YouthvarsSeries` class of the [youthvars package](https://ready4-dev.github.io/youthvars/).
+We now add meta-data that identifies our dataset as being longitudinal using the `YouthvarsSeries` module of the [youthvars package](https://ready4-dev.github.io/youthvars/).

 <div class="highlight">